DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-08-12-making-of-distributed-cache.md

 its own module and exposed via [strategy pattern](https://dzone.com/articles/design-patterns-strategy).
 - **Data Listeners:** Once data was unmarshalled, it was passed to caching layer using data listeners.
 - **Heartbeats:** Connectivity status was monitored in real-time using heartbeats mechanism.
-- **Connetion Listeners:** We added listeners for disconnect, re-connect, and heart-beat events.
+- **Connection Listeners:** We added listeners for disconnect, re-connect, and heart-beat events.
 These listeners was exposed to the top most module (caching) using delegation.
 This was especially useful in alerting services disconnected from market.
 - **Retries:** If disconnected, retries were done at regular intervals (of 5 seconds).
 Interval was configurable based on priority of application.